Man stands trial for rape in Australian Parliament House

 “I’m asking you to consider your own state of mind (with) the issues that will arise in this case and honestly consider if you can be impartial … and give a true verdict according to the evidence,” she added.

 A panel of 16 jurors including four reserves were selected for a trial that is expected to run for between four and six weeks.
+There are 10 men and six women jurors.

 Higgins’ allegation and complaints of a lack of support from within the former conservative government ranks provoked nationwide protests about the treatment of women in politics and prompted former Prime Minister Scott Morrison to offer an apology.